 Recognising that access to affordable, safe and reliable electricity in Vanuatu is a major development need for the country and with over 20,000 households, 200 aid posts and 2,000 not-for-profit community halls located in areas where access to grid electricity is uneconomic.
-The Phase 1 of the Vanuatu Rural Electrification Project (VREP) is aimed at increasing access to basic lighting and phone charging capabilities using subsidised 5-30 watts ‘Plug and Play’ solar systems.
-Products approved are subsidised at 50% of the retail prices in 2016 with the subsidy planned to decrease in the years thereafter.
+Vanuatu Rural Electrification Project (VREP) I is aimed at increasing access to basic lighting and phone charging capabilities using subsidised 5watts and above ‘Plug and Play’ solar systems.
+Products approved are currently subsidised at 50% of their retail prices.

-VREP’s products are those approved under Lighting Global Standards and submitted by approved vendors.
-Currently, there are two (2) vendors – Power & Communications Solution (PCS) Limited and e-Tech Limited.
-Both companies are approved local companies and currently selling lighting products to consumers throughout Vanuatu.
-Products purchased under the subsidy provided by VREP come with warranty as a safeguard for any system failures of the system.
-Disposal of the batteries is also aimed to be managed effective under the Vanuatu legislations.
+Subsidise for VREP I systems are only for those approved under Lighting Global Standards and submitted by approved vendors.
+Currently, there are four (4) approved VREP I vendors – Power & Communications Solution (PCS) Limited, e-Tech Limited, Savvy Solar and Computer World.
+All aproved vendors are local companies.
+Products purchased under the subsidy provided by VREP I come with warranty as a safeguard for any system failures of the system.
+Disposal of the batteries is currently managed through an Environmental Code of Practice (ECOP) developed for VREP.

-VREP 1 is funded through a grant of US$4.7m from the New Zealand Government.
+VREP 1 is funded through a grant of US$4.7m from the New Zealand Government through the Pacific Regional Infrastructure Facility (PRIF).
 Management of the Project is through Vanuatu’s Department of Energy with implementation support from the World Bank.
 A Program Manager has been recruited by the Department of Energy to manage the Project on the Department’s behalf and supported by an Independent Verification Agent (IVA) funded through the Project.
 Other technical consultants are recruited on needs basis to support the implementation of the Project.

-The objective of the Vanuatu Rural Electrification Project (VREP) is to scale up access to electricity services for rural households, aid posts and not-for-profit community halls located in dispersed off-grid areas that are unlikely to have grid connection within the next four (4) years as per UNELCO and VUI’s grid extension plans.
+The objective of the Vanuatu Rural Electrification Project (VREP) is to scale up access to electricity services for rural households, aid posts and not-for-profit community halls located in dispersed off-grid areas.